Biden to join governor to survey flood damage in Kentucky

 Associated Press

-WASHINGTON (AP) — President Joe Biden and the first lady are expected to join Gov. Andy Beshear and his wife, Britainy, as they meet with families and view damage from storms that have created the worst flooding in Kentucky’s history.
+LEXINGTON, Kentucky (AP) — President Joe Biden and first lady Jill Biden arrived in Kentucky on Monday to meet with families and view damage from storms that have resulted in the worst flooding in Kentucky’s history.

 At least 37 people have died since last month’s deluge, which dropped 8 to 10 1/2 inches of rain in only 48 hours.
 The National Weather Service said Sunday that flooding remains a threat, warning of more thunderstorms through Thursday.

+The Bidens will be joined by Gov. Andy Beshear and his wife, Britainy, for a briefing on the flooding’s impact with first responders and recovery specialists at Marie Roberts Elementary School in Lost Creek.
+They will then tour a hard-hit community in the state and meet directly with those affected.

+“They will receive an update on the disaster response, thank those on the front lines and share in the community’s grief,” said White House press secretary Karine Jean-Pierre.

-Monday’s visit will be Biden’s second to the state.
+Monday’s visit is Biden’s second to the state since taking office last year.
 He previously visited in December after tornadoes whipped through Kentucky, killing 77 people and leaving a trail of destruction.

 “I wish I could tell you why we keep getting hit here in Kentucky,” Beshear said recently.
 “I wish I could tell you why areas where people may not have much continue to get hit and lose everything.
 I can’t give you the why, but I know what we do in response to it.
 And the answer is everything we can.
 These are our people.
 Let’s make sure we help them out.”